MIDI Controllers freezing or losing connection

 - Try different ports on the computer - some devices don't work in USB 3.0 ports.

 - If using a hub, it must be powered.
-Especially check that the hub is functioning correctly and that its connection cable is also working properly.
+Check that the hub is functioning correctly and that its connection cable is also working properly.
 A hub's overall speed is automatically downgraded to the speed of the lowest performing device connected to it.
 For instance, if you plug a USB 1 device into it, all other devices on the hub are downgraded to USB 1 speed.

 - If using Windows make sure that power saving is disabled for USB ports.

 If you're still having issues, check the following:

 - If using a MIDI controller with a control surface, make sure that you've configured it correctly in Live's MIDI preferences.
 Check that the correct ports are selected and there is only one Control Surface active for the same controller.